-Criss Cross Poker is essentially an extension of a popular stud based table game known as Mississippi Stud.
-In that game, players begin with two hole cards and try to improve using three community cards, but in Criss Cross Poker, the community card count is increased to five.
+Criss Cross Poker is an extension of a popular stud-based table game known as Mississippi Stud.
+In that game, players begin with two hole cards and try to improve using three community cards, but in Criss Cross Poker, the community card count increases to five.

 Deposit Options include:

 - Great Graphics and Sounds that are Updated Frequently

 - Fast and Secure Credit Card Deposits

 100% up to $200100% up to €140100% up to £100

 Criss Cross Poker is a poker game variation that uses a standard 52-card deck.
 The standard ranking system used to judge poker hands is the same in this variant.
 If it’s been a while since you had a kitchen table game of Texas Hold’em, take a look below to see how poker hands stack up.

 Once you learn the fundamentals of Criss Cross Poker, you’ll be playing in no time.
 Read this quick and easy step-by-step guide to get started.

 Place Your BetThe game begins when players put up two mandatory bets: the Ante Across and the Ante Down Bet.
 These bets must be an equal amount.
 Players may also choose to put an optional Five Card Bonus Side Bet.